Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 Mink oil adds water resistance to some extent, but not nearly as well as actual waterproofing conditioners.
 It’s not going to be waterproof.

-Weston Kay, Leatherworker
+Weston Kay, Leatherworker & YouTuber, RoseAnvil

 But back to mink oil.
-When applied correctly, mink oil paste fills and penetrates the pores of the leather creating a coat that can repel moisture and mitigate salt stains.
+When applied correctly, mink oil paste fills and penetrates the pores of the leather, creating a coat that can repel moisture and mitigate salt stains.
 But how does it work?
 The science behind this is actually quite simple.
 Water is a polar substance and oils are a nonpolar substance.

 Polar and nonpolar substances do not like to mix.
 When they come into contact with one another, they separate.
 Many of us have probably seen this principle in action while making chicken noodle soup!
-The oils float to the top away from the water.
+The oils float to the top, away from the water.
 This is why treating your shoes with a fat-derived oil improves their water resistance.

 [Related: The Right Way to Waterproof Nice Boots]

-How to Apply Mink Oil to Leather
+Applying Mink Oil to Leather Boots

-- Apply the mink oil paste or liquid to the applicator brush, soft cloth, or rag.
+- Apply mink oil paste or liquid to the applicator brush, soft cloth, or rag.
 Start with a small amount.

 - Allow the oil to absorb into the leather for at least 30 minutes, and ideally more than an hour.